 Here are some examples to spark ideas that may help in organising your spaces in a helpful way.

-We don’t need to use all of them and it’s important to be realistic and kind to yourself as you work through this.
+You don’t need to use them all—be realistic and kind to yourself as you go.

 Be aware of any critical inner voices